-Strength en the security of information systems Further action needs to be taken 2020- REC 3 We recommend all entities strengthen the security of their information systems.
+Strengthe en the security of information systems Further action needs to be taken 2020 - REC 3 We recommend all entities strengthen the security of their information systems.
 They rely heavily on technology, and increasingly, they have to be prepared for cyber attacks.
 Any unauthorised access could result in fraud or error, and significant reputational damage.
 We continued to identify weaknesses in system security.
-We have made a new recommendation in this report - refer to recommendation 1 .
+We made a new recommendatior in our Health 2022 report - Recommendation 1.
 Their workplace culture, through their people and processes, must emphasise strong security practices to provide a foundation for the security of information systems.
-Entities should: • provide security training for employees so they understand the importance of maintaining strong information systems, and their roles in keeping them secure • assign employees only the minimum access required to perform their job, and ensure important stages of each process are not performed by the same person regularly review user access to ensure it remains appropriate • monitor activities performed by employees with privileged access (allowing them to access sensitive data and create and configure within the system) to ensure they are appropriately approved • implement strong password practices and multifactor authentication (for example, a username and password, plus a code sent to a mobile), particularly for systems that record sensitive information encrypt sensitive information to protect it • patch vulnerabilities in systems in a timely manner, as upgrades and solutions are made available by software providers to address known security weaknesses that could be exploited by external parties.
+Entities should: provide security training for employees so they understand the importance of maintaining strong information systems, and their roles in keeping them secure assign employees only the minimum access required to perform their job, and ensure important stages of each process are not performed by the same person • regularly review user access to ensure it remains appropriate monitor activities performed by employees with privileged access (allowing them to access sensitive data and create and configure within the system) to ensure they are appropriately approved • implement strong password practices and multifactor authentication (for example, a username and password, plus a code sent to a mobile), particularly for systems that record sensitive information encrypt sensitive information to protect it patch vulnerabilities in systems in a timely manner, as upgrades and solutions are made available by software providers to address known security weaknesses that could be exploited by external parties.
 Entities should also self-assess against all of the recommendations in Managing cyber security risks (Report 3: 2019-20) to ensure their systems are appropriately secured.
-Approve service agreements for shared services Further action needs to be taken 2020- REC 4 The Department of Health and the hospital and health services should work together to approve and sign service level agreements with each other for the purchasing and payroll services the department performs on behalf of the HHSs.
+Approve service agreements for shared services Fully implemented 2020 - REC 4 The Department of Health and the hospital and health services should work together to approve and sign service level agreements with each other for the purchasing and payroll services the department performs on behalf of the HHSs.
 The agreements should clearly identify the roles and responsibilities of each party, including the quality and scope of services and the respective costs.
-Seven service agreements remained unsigned.
-The service agreements that had been signed were due to expire on 30 June 2022.
-Address backlog of asset maintenance Further action needs to be taken 2020- REC 5 Queensland Health entities should continue to prioritise high-risk maintenance.
-The anticipated maintenance has increased by \$196 million The hospital and health services should work with the department to find ways to mitigate the operational, clinical, and financial risks associated with anticipated maintenance. in 2021-22.
+Service agreements between the department and each HHS now include service schedules outlining roles and responsibilities for services provided by the department to HHSs.
+Address backlog of asset maintenance Further action needs to be taken 2020 - REC 5 Queensland Health entities should continue to prioritise high-risk maintenance.The hospital and health services should work with the The anticipated maintenance of assets has increased by \$351 million in 2022-23. department to find ways to mitigate the operational, clinical, and financial risks associated with anticipated maintenance.
+Chapter 5 of this report includes a new recommendation to address inconsistencies in calculating anticipated maintenance of assets.